 Did you know that Mold Inspectors are required not only to be Certified, but also carry Insurance for testings?
 Surprisingly, most people are unaware of this fact.
-This leads to uninsured and inept contractors being trusted to deliver vital test results which could cost you tens of thousands of dollars in the long run.
+This leads to uninsured and inept mold inspection contractors being trusted to deliver vital test results which could cost you tens of thousands of dollars in the long run.
 Not having the appropriate data collected by a Certified Mold Inspector is just throwing your money away.
-We are Certified in Mold Inspection receiving perfect test scores in all categories and are fully insured to carry out any testing you may need.
+We are Certified in Mold Inspection receiving perfect test scores in all categories and are fully insured to carry out any mold testing you may need.
 We proudly serve the Philadelphia, PA area.

 Here is a list of the type of data and services we perform: